presseverykey/everykey-tutorial/lesson2/bits_bytes_and_nibbles.md

-Since the low-level configuration of a microcontroller involves dealing with bits and bytes, we'd like to provide a short introduction of how to deal with low levl data structures.
+Since the low-level configuration of a microcontroller involves dealing with bits and bytes, we'd like to provide a short introduction of how to deal with low level data structures.

 The basic unit of memory in almost all microcontrollers is a byte which consists of 8 bits.
 Each bit can be 1 or 0, so one bit can represent two